KurtBoehm/polyqr/ReadMe.md

 ## 🖼️ SVG Output

-In addition to TikZ, PolyQR can also generate **minimized SVG paths**:
+PolyQR can also generate **highly minimized SVG paths**:

-- Either each contiguous area or the full QR code becomes a single `<path>` element using `fill-rule="evenodd"` to handle holes correctly.
+- Either the entire QR code or each contiguous area becomes a single `<path>` element using `fill-rule="evenodd"` to handle holes.
-- Apart from `M` and `Z`, all commands are `H` and `V` (since QR code outlines are axis-aligned), keeping the path syntax short.
+- All segments are axis-aligned and therefore encoded using only `M`, `H`, `V`, and `Z` commands.
-- For each segment, absolute or relative `M`/`H`/`V` commands are chosen depending on which textual representation is shorter, yielding a fully minimized path string.
+- For every move/line, **absolute vs. relative** commands are chosen based on which textual form is shorter.

-PolyQR only provides programmatic access to SVG path generation.
-In addition to being able to generate a full SVG document, PolyQR can also produce a single `<path>` element for the whole QR code or a generator over `<path>` elements, one per connected component:
+SVG generation is available programmatically:

 ```python
 from polyqr import QrCodePainter